 Screen shots from the Interchange Software

-Screen shots from the Balancing Authority’s internal software functions such as internal databases, spreadsheets, and displays.
+Screen shots from the Balancing Authority’s internal software functions such as internal databases, spreadsheets, and displays

 Dated archive files

-Historical data
+Historic data

 R4.
-Each Balancing Authority shall keep its ATEC in service, with an allowable exception period of less than or equal to an accumulated 24 hours per calendar quarter for ATEC to be out of service.
+Each Balancing Authority shall keep ATEC in service, with an allowable exception period of less than or equal to an accumulated 24 hours per calendar quarter for ATEC to be out of service.
 This period is separate from any period during which the Interchange Software was unavailable.
 [Violation Risk Factor: Medium] [Time Horizon: Same-day Operations]

 M4.
-Each Balancing Authority will have evidence that it kept its ATEC in service, as required in Requirement R4, subject to the allowable exceptions provided.
+Each Balancing Authority will have evidence that it kept ATEC in service, as required in Requirement R4, subject to the allowable exceptions provided.

 Evidence may include, but is not limited to: